xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-exporter/index.md

   - Schedule pods to nodes that belong to a specific zone or zones.
   - Set two modes of `nodeAffinity` rules: required (`requiredDuringSchedulingIgnoredDuringExecution`) and preferred (`preferredDuringSchedulingIgnoredDuringExecution`).
 When set to `soft`, the preferred mode is applied.
 When set to `hard`, the required mode is applied.
-This rule is implemented only for the registry chart and the gitlab chart alongwith all its subcharts except webservice and sidekiq.
+This rule is implemented only for the `registry` chart and the `gitlab` chart alongwith all its subcharts except `webservice` and `sidekiq`.

 `nodeAffinity` only implements the [`In` operator](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#operators).